Scouting in New Jersey: Recent history (1950–2010)

 In 1972, the Aheka (#354) and Alhtaha (#355) councils merged to become the Passaic Valley Council (#353).
 In 1986 Tamarack Council dissolved, splitting into both the Essex (#336) and Bergen (#338) councils.
 In 1976, the Orange Mountain (#337), Eagle Rock (#346), and Robert Treat (#349) councils merged to become the Essex Council (#336).

 On January 1, 1999, the Essex (#336), Hudson Liberty (#338), Bergen (#350), and Passaic Valley councils merged to become the Northern New Jersey Council (#333).

 Boy Scouting in New Jersey today

 There are seven Boy Scouts of America (BSA) local councils active in New Jersey.

 Washington Crossing Council

 The Washington Crossing Council serves scouts in Bucks County, Pennsylvania and scouts in two districts located in Western New Jersey that were transferred from the former Central New Jersey Council: The Mercer Area District in Mercer County, New Jersey and the Hunterdon Arrowhead District in Hunterdon County, New Jersey.

 Garden State Council

+The Garden State Council serves all Scouting units in the following counties: Burlington, Camden, Cape May, Cumberland, Gloucester, and Salem.
+The council also serves Buena Vista Township and Buena Borough in Atlantic County.

-Southern New Jersey Council and Burlington County Council merged to form this new council as of January 1, 2013.
+Southern New Jersey Council and Burlington County Council (formed in 1925) merged to form this new council as of January 1, 2013.